 • Parents (and godparents, if they are able) are required to attend the Baptism Preparation Class for Parents offered quarterly and take place on Sunday.

 • If the parents are not members of the Parish, but for some pressing reason wish their child to be baptized, they must demonstrate comparable membership in another Parish.
-A letter or a phone call from the member of the clergy of that parish is required in these cases, and the final decision is made by the Rector.
+A letter or a phone call from a member of the clergy of that parish is required in these cases, and the final decision is made by the Rector.

 Baptism – Adults